SolaceLabs/solace-tryme-cli/README.md

 ℹ  info: Message Payload (bytes): 100
 ```

 **NOTE:** `stm` supports a default output mode that prints the destination and the message payload length (not the payload itself).
-However, if you want more details around message & user properties and payload - explore the other options i.e., `CONCISE` and `FULL` along with the `--pretty` option for a pretty-print of the payload.
+However, if you want more details around message & user properties and payload - explore the other options i.e., `PROPS` to print message properties + just payload length, and `FULL` to print message properties and a pretty-print of the payload.

 ### Working with Cloud Broker